Age doesn’t matter when it comes to exercise and strength. And why should it? In fact, the older you are, the more you benefit by being active.

 Visit our Senior Fitness Exercise page – we are always adding new printable exercises!

-Thank you for visiting with us.
+Above all, if you are able to, stay active.
+Thank you for spending time with us today.
 Wishing you the very best of health!